-provides an opportunity for shareholders to meet and discuss the Group's business with the Directors.
+The Annual General Meeting ("AGM") provides an opportunity for shareholders to meet and discuss the Group's business with the Directors.
 Shareholders are encouraged to attend AGMs in person and/or virtually and vote on any proposed resolutions.
-There is an open question and answer session during which the resolutions being proposed and the available after the meeting for an informal discussion with shareholders.
+There is an open question and answer session during which shareholders may ask questions both about the resolutions being proposed and the business in general.
+The Directors are also available after the meeting for an informal discussion with shareholders.

-and Accounts, and the Interim Report published at the half-year, play an important part in presenting all shareholders with an assessment of the Group's position and prospects.
+The Board believes that the Annual Report and Accounts, and the Interim Report published at the half-year, play an important part in presenting all shareholders with an assessment of the Group's position and prospects.
 All reports and press releases are published in the Investor section of the Group's website.

 The Board produces a series of updates throughout the year relating to Company performance; these are distributed via RNS and RNS Reach.
-Copies of all RNS announcements and the resolutions passed following the most recent AGM can be found on the Getech website www.aetech.com.
+Copies of all RNS announcements and the resolutions passed following the most recent AGM can be found on the Getech website www.getech.com.